Welcome to Bulgarian Investment Property, where you will find all the latest news, videos, help and advice about buying property in Bulgaria.

 Also, according to property brokers Principal International, "it is not only investors with portfolios that are looking to expand, but also the general public who are concerned over the ever-decreasing pension funds and are securing their future by looking further afield into overseas property".

+Another key factor is the rise of the budget airline.
+Cheap air travel has served to open up foreign markets like never before.
+People are now able to purchase a property abroad that can serve as a holiday hone for long weekends throughout the year – and can also be used to generate income on the buy to let market.
 One report released at the end of last year by Savills Research, in partnership with Holiday-Rentals.co.uk, found that a property that is near a low-cost airline route will be on average just under 40 per cent more valuable than if that same property were located elsewhere - even if that 'elsewhere' should be an airport, but one that was not served by budget carriers.

 Proximity to the airport was found to be a key factor.
 Although properties within ten miles of the airport were found to be around 40 per cent more valuable, when that radius was increased to 80 miles, the price benefits were fairly negligible, on average around the two per cent mark.